 Our analysis indicates that foods with more omega-3s and cholesterol per calorie align with a lower energy intake.

 You will find plenty of divergent options on cholesterol.
-The fact that foods that contain more cholesterol per calorie tend to align with eating less does not mean you should necessarily go out of your way to eat more cholesterol.
-Still, there is no need to avoid nutrient-dense, high satiety foods that contain cholesterol (e.g. eggs, liver etc.).
+The fact that foods containing more cholesterol per calorie tend to align with eating less does not mean you should go out of your way to eat more cholesterol.
+Still, there is no need to avoid nutrient-dense, high-satiety foods that contain cholesterol (e.g. eggs, liver etc.).

 Interestingly, a diet of about 30% of calories from saturated fat tends to align with a higher calorie intake but decreases from there.
-This may be because saturated fat as an added ingredient in something like burgers and fries makes a hyper-palatable meal.
-In contrast, single-ingredient foods that naturally contain saturated fat and plenty of protein, like a fatty steak, are harder to overconsume.
+This may be because saturated fat, an added ingredient in something like burgers and fries, makes a hyper-palatable meal.
+In contrast, single-ingredient foods that naturally contain saturated fat and plenty of protein, like fatty steak, are harder to overconsume.

 Meanwhile, consuming larger quantities of polyunsaturated fat and monounsaturated fat tends to align with consuming more energy.